infiniflow/ragflow/docs/guides/agentic_rag/general_purpose_chatbot.md

 slug: /general_purpose_chatbot
 ---

-# Create and configure a chatbot agent
+# Create and configure a general-purpose chatbot agent

 Chatbot is one of the most common AI scenarios.
 However, effectively understanding user queries and responding appropriately remains a challenge.
-RAGFlow's native chatbot agent is our attempt to tackle this longstanding issue.
+RAGFlow's general-purpose chatbot agent is our attempt to tackle this longstanding issue.

 This chatbot closely resembles the chatbot introduced in [Start an AI chat](../start_chat.md), but with a key difference - it introduces a reflective mechanism that allows it to improve the retrieval from the target knowledge bases by rewriting the user's query.